Harold Burfield Taylor: First World War

 Taylor volunteered for the Australian Imperial Force (AIF) in 1915 and, commissioned as a second lieutenant in September that year, was assigned to 19th Battalion.
 The battalion at the time was involved in training in Egypt following the Gallipoli Campaign, before embarking in March 1916 to France for service on the Western Front.

 The battalion engaged in the trench warfare that was typical of the front, and took part in the Battle of Pozières.
 Prior to this, in June, Taylor had been promoted to lieutenant.
 Early the following year, he was promoted again, this time to captain.
-At Lagnicourt, Taylor's leadership of his company was crucial in defeating a German attack during the second phase of the Battle of Arras on 15 April, and he was rewarded with a Military Cross.
+At Lagnicourt, Taylor's leadership of his company was crucial in defeating a German attack during the second phase of the Battle of Arras on 15 April, and he was rewarded with a Military Cross (MC).

-Taylor was recommended a Bar to his Military Cross on 9 October 1917, during the Battle of Poelcappelle which was part of the Battle of Passchendaele, leading a small force of two companies to capture German positions in Daisy Wood, near Ypres.
-He continued to serve with the battalion until the end of the war and upon his return to Australia, was discharged from the AIF.
+Taylor was recommended for a Bar to his MC on 9 October 1917.
+This was for his actions during the Battle of Poelcappelle which was part of the Battle of Passchendaele, when he led a small force of two companies to capture German positions in Daisy Wood, near Ypres.
+The citation for the Bar, appearing in The London Gazette in April 1918, read:

+He continued to serve with the battalion until the end of the war, brought about by the armistice with Germany on 11 November 1918, and, upon his return to Australia, was discharged from the AIF the following year.

 Interwar period

 Taylor recommenced his analytical work, authoring or co-authoring a number of papers pertaining to chemical analysis of coal and lead amongst other substances.
 He also completed extensive work in relation to the preservation of milk and earned a Doctor of Science in 1925 from the University of Sydney.
 By 1934, he was Deputy Government Analyst of New South Wales.

 Taylor also continued to be involved with the militia, having resumed his militia career in 1920.
-A battalion commander by 1926, he was promoted to lieutenant colonel in 1927 and continued to be appointed to command various militia battalions, including the 18th and 56th battalions.
+A battalion commander by 1926, he was promoted to lieutenant colonel in July 1927 and continued to be appointed to command various militia battalions, including the 18th and 56th battalions.

 Second World War

-After the outbreak of the Second World War, Taylor was promoted to temporary brigadier and given command of 5th Brigade, a militia formation which then tasked with defensive duties in Australia.
+Shortly after the outbreak of the Second World War in September 1939, in late October Taylor was promoted to the temporary rank of brigadier and given command of 5th Brigade, a militia formation which then tasked with defensive duties in Australia.
 In July 1940, he was seconded to the AIF, which had been raised for service overseas, and appointed commander of 22nd Infantry Brigade.
-The brigade was composed of 2/18th, 2/19th and 2/20th battalions and was subordinate to the 8th Division, initially commanded by Vernon Sturdee (who would shortly be made Army chief of staff, Major General Gordon Bennett taking over command of the division in his stead).
+The brigade was composed of 2/18th, 2/19th and 2/20th battalions and was subordinate to the 8th Division; this was initially commanded by Vernon Sturdee but he would shortly be made Army chief of staff, with Major General Gordon Bennett taking over command of the division in his stead.
 The brigade was originally destined for the Middle East but the Australian government offered to send it to Singapore to shore up Britain's defences, an offer gratefully accepted by the British prime minister, Winston Churchill.